tjmahr/dissertation/docs/12-aim1-methods.md

 27 participants from the first year.

 Table: (\#tab:screening-counts)Eyetracking data before and after data screening.
-For convenience, the number of exclusions are included as Raw - Screened.
+For convenience, the number of exclusions is included as Raw - Screened.

 Dataset                Study    N Children   N Blocks   N Trials
 ---------------------  ------  -----------  ---------  ---------